 Fujifilm X100 versus Fujifilm X20

 The Fujifilm FinePix X100 and the Fujifilm X20 are two digital cameras that were officially introduced, respectively, in September 2010 and January 2013.
-Both the X100 and the X20 are fixed lens compact cameras that are based on an APS-C (X100) and a 2/3 sensor.
+Both the X100 and the X20 are fixed lens compact cameras that are based on an APS-C (X100) and a 2/3 (X20) sensor.
 The X100 has a resolution of 12.2 megapixel, whereas the X20 provides 12 MP.
+Read on to find out how these two cameras compare with respect to their size, their sensors, their features, and their reception by expert reviewers.

 The physical size and weight of the Fujifilm X100 and the Fujifilm X20 are illustrated in the side-by-side display below.
 Three successive views from the front, the top, and the rear are shown.
 All width, height and depth measures are rounded to the nearest millimeter.
 You can also use the toggle button to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left side – the X100 – represents the basis for the calculations across all the size and weight measures).